HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ### Comments

-Adding comments to code is a good practice and HTML comments are there to add notes to HTML documents, without having them rendered by user agents.
+Adding comments to code is generally a good practice and HTML comments are there to add notes to HTML documents, without having them rendered by user agents.

 ```html
 <!-- This is a comment in HTML -->